gwendi/craft-ai-client-js/README.md

 client.createAgent(
   { // The model
     context: {
-      presence: {
-        type: 'enum'
-      },
-      lightIntensity: {
+      peopleCount: {
         type: 'continuous'
       },
+      timeOfDay: {
+        type: 'time_of_day'
+      },
+      timezone: {
+        type: 'timezone'
+      },
-      lightbulbColor: {
+      lightbulbState: {
         type: 'enum'
       }
     },
-    output: [
+    output: [ 'lightbulbState' ],
-      lightbulbColor
-    ],
     time_quantum: 100
   },
-  'aphasic_parrot', // id for the agent, if undefined a random id is generated true, // `deleteOnExit`, default is false
+  'impervious_kraken', // id for the agent, if undefined a random id is generated true, // `deleteOnExit`, default is false
 )
 .then(function(agent) {